JetBrains/teamcity-documentation/topics/manual-backup-and-restore.md

 ### Reducing Backup Size

-To reduce the size of the backup, you can exclude certain parts of the `<[TeamCity Data Directory](teamcity-data-directory.md)>` directory, as follows:
+To reduce the size of the backup, you can exclude certain parts of the `<[TeamCity Data Directory](teamcity-data-directory.md)>`, as follows:

 * `<[TeamCity Data Directory](teamcity-data-directory.md)>/system/caches` directory — you can safely exclude the `system/caches` directory from the backup, because the cache gets rebuilt on TeamCity startup.